Welcome to CSIM! The Interdisciplinary Master in Cognitive Systems and Interactive Media - UPF

 * is NOT a program on usability

-Please Note: We require students with a non-technical background to have a medium level of programming before coming to CSIM.
-In other words, they must have programmed before in one of the following languages: C++, Java, Python, Processing, or any other similar language.
+Please Note: We require students with a non-technical background to have an intermediate level of programming before coming to CSIM.
+In other words, students must have programmed before in one of the following languages: C++, Java, Python, Processing, or any other similar language.
 We do not expect students to be expert hardcore programmers, but they should have the knowledge and be able to program algorithms by themselves.